The great Russian pedagogue Heinrich Neuhaus (who taught such legendary classical pianists as Radu Lupu, Sviatoslav

 At the time I had no idea that he was quoting from the great Daoist sage Lao-Tzu.
 Possibly he didn’t either.
 But these profound words have stuck with me over the years, and I have always tried to explain to parents and students that my goal is to help students develop as independent learners, and as musicians who will not be forever dependent on me as their teacher.

 If the art of piano pedagogy is ultimately about working our way out of a job, then there are surely many ways to go about this, and much that needs to be done before a student reaches the level of maturity that Neuhaus envisions, arriving at that “threshold beyond which begins mastery”.

-Many of these aspects of attainment can be measured in terms of “progress” made, as Karen Marshall discusses in her recent blog post about graded exams.
-But as mentioned in that article, these measurements of progress have for some, sadly, become the whole raison d’être of their piano lessons.
+Many of these aspects of attainment can be measured in terms of “progress” made, as I discussed in my recent article about graded exams.
+But as mentioned in that article, these measurements of progress have for some, sadly, become the sole raison d’être of their piano lessons.

 We must remember that “independence” is not the same thing as “progress” – and it is not nearly so easy to measure as we might initially assume.
 It can really only be gauged over time, and within the context of a healthy two-way relationship between teacher and student.

 This is because “independence” has as much to do with character as it does to do with ability, and requires particular care and attention in order to be fostered.
 As teachers it is vital that we are alert to this.

 Parents and Teachers